ObolNetwork/charon-distributed-validator-node/README.md

 If taking part in the official Athena testnet, one cluster member will have to submit the `cluster-lock` and `deposit-data` files to the Obol Team, setting the stage for activation.

 ## Step 4.
-Start the Distributed Validator Cluster
+Start the Distributed Validator Node

 With the DKG ceremony over, the last phase before activation is to prepare your node for validating over the long term.
 This repo is configured to sync an execution layer client (`geth`) and a consensus layer client (`lighthouse`).